Interleague play: Interleague statistics

-The following is the text of Major League Baseball's policy regarding the compilation of statistics as a result of Interleague Play:
+The following is the text of Major League Baseball's policy regarding the compilation of statistics as a result of interleague play:

 "For the first time in the history of Major League Baseball, Interleague games are to be played during the regular season.
 Breaking tradition always brings about controversy and the matter of baseball records is no exception.

 "It is the opinion of Major League Baseball that there is no justification for compiling a new volume of records based on Interleague Play.
 On the contrary, the sovereignty of each league's records will be retained, and if a player or a team breaks a record against an Interleague opponent it will be considered a record in that league.
 In cases where two teams – as Interleague opponents – break a league or Major League record, that record will be annotated with the phrase 'Interleague game.'
 Streaks by both teams and individual will continue (or be halted) when playing Interleague opponents in the same manner as if playing against an intraleague opponent.
 In essence, records will be defined by who made them rather than against whom they were made."

 "The official statistics of both leagues will be kept separately as they have in the past.
 This means statistics for each team and their individual players will reflect their performance in games within the league and also in Interleague games without differentiation."

 Geographical matchups and natural rivals

+The 1997–2001, 2006, 2009, 2012, 2015, 2018, 2020, and 2021 seasons saw teams from corresponding leagues (AL East vs NL East, AL Central vs NL Central, and AL West vs NL West) face each other in a series of 2 or 3 games each, although from 1998 to 2012, this was not strictly followed due to unbalanced leagues.
+Not all matchups were considered interleague rivals, by playing a series of only two or three games, not the four or six-game series exclusive between one NL and one AL team.

-Certain interleague matchups are highly anticipated each year, due to the geographic proximity of the teams involved.
-Many cities, metropolitan areas and states contain at least one team in each league.
-Before 2013, and in 2015, 2018, 2020, and 2021, there were six games between the two teams annually, three per ballpark.
-In 2013, 2014, 2016, 2017, and 2019, and from 2022 to present, there are four games between the two teams annually, two per ballpark.
+Since 1999, certain interleague matchups have been highly anticipated each year, due to the geographic proximity of the teams involved.
+Many cities, metropolitan areas, and states contain at least one team in each league.
+From 1999 to 2012, and in 2015, 2018, 2020, and 2021 in which their respective divisions met, there were six games between the two teams annually, three per ballpark.
+In 2013–2014, 2016–2017, 2019, and 2022, there were four games between the two teams, two per ballpark, as their respective divisions did not meet.
+With the beginning of league-wide interleague play in 2023, all yearly matchups saw the continuation of the four-game series format for 2023 and 2024 and one three-game series against the other 14 interleague opponents, with location to alternate every year.

+Starting in 2025, these matchups reverted to the six-game series format each season.